Cocaine is an extremely addictive drug that works directly on delicate receptors located deep within the brain.

 Just as an addiction doesn’t simply turn on with an obvious flick of the switch, an addiction doesn’t immediately disappear with treatment, either.
-Instead, the addiction might lie dormant, deep within the person, just waiting to reemerge.
+Instead, the addiction might lie dormant, waiting to reemerge.
 Cocaine rehab programs attempt to correct this by linking the person with ongoing care.
-Often, this takes the form of support groups such as Narcotics Anonymous.
-Here, the addicted person can learn from other people who have learned to control their addictions, and meetings are often free and held at multiple times per day.Each time the person wants additional help with the cocaine addiction, the support group meeting can fill that need.
+Often, this takes the form of 12-Step groups.
+This helps build a secure friend group that can help each person manage recovery.Meetings are often free and held at multiple times per day.Each time the person wants additional help with the cocaine addiction, the support group meeting can fill that need.

-Additionally, some support groups allow addicted people to mentor new members, and access mentors of their own.
-These peers can provide people with social connections and meaningful advice when the need is great.
-Addicted people might also benefit from attending aftercare counseling sessions.
+Some support groups also encourage members to mentor new members, and access mentors of their own.
+These peers can provide social connections and meaningful advice.
+Aftercare counseling helps round out these complimentary wellness initiatives.

 Help at The Oaks at La Paloma

 The goal of the drug rehabilitation program at The Oaks at La Paloma is to offer integrative treatment and education about chemical dependency to support the changes needed to live a drug-free lifestyle.

 - Developing tools for coping